 Key Information You'll Need

-Before using a loan payoff calculator, gather these details about your loan:
+Before using a loan payoff calculator, gather these essential details about your loan:

 Understanding Your Loan Amortization